t41372/Open-LLM-VTuber/README.md

 This project was developed using Python `3.10.13`.
 I strongly recommend creating a virtual Python environment like conda for this project.
-Running through docker is not yet supported because the microphone is currently being listened to on the back end.
-I will dockerize this project once I move the microphone to the front end.
-Mac GPU acceleration will definitely not work inside docker, though.

 Run the following in the terminal to install the dependencies.